valantic/ember-template/README.md

 ## Code Linting

 Make sure to [install eslint](https://www.npmjs.com/package/eslint) and activate linting in your editor of choice.
+We don't recommend to use other linting tools, because we customize just the eslint config.

 # Getting Started with EmberJS